panzerdp/dmitripavlutin.com/content/posts/2019-08-14-applications-of-destructuring/index.md

 big; // => { foo: 'value Foo', bar: 'value Bar' }
 ```

-The destructuring assignment in combination with object rest operator creates a new object `small` with all properties from `big`, only without `foo`.
+The destructuring assignment in combination with [object rest operator](/object-rest-spread-properties-javascript/#3-object-rest-properties) creates a new object `small` with all properties from `big`, only without `foo`.

 ## 4. Destructuring iterables

 In the previous sections, the destructuring was applied to arrays.
-That's only a particular case because you can apply destructuring to any object that implements [the iterable protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterable_protocol).
+But you can any object that implements the [iterable protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterable_protocol).

 Many native primitive types and objects are iterable: arrays, strings, typed arrays, sets, and maps.